microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_82.md

 # Microsoft Azure Service Fabric 8.2 Release Notes

 This release includes the bug fixes and features described in this document.
 This release includes runtime, SDKs, and Windows Server Standalone deployments to run on-premises.
-This release also includes the fixes from 8.1 Third Refresh Update (8.1 CU3.1).

 The following packages and versions are part of this release: